 Aashish believes that a culture of care begins with being human towards the people we work with.
 Realising that we’re all on the same boat but reaching different destinations is a solid testament to treating people with dignity.
 The responsibility to ensure everyone enjoys their work is equally important as an employer.

 Basics aside, Juno has intertwined a culture of care with a zeal for learning.
 While many of Juno’s employees are curious about cryptocurrency, they haven’t taken the first step towards understanding the space practically.
-For instance, employee rewards in Juno come in the form of NFT giveaways and Ethereum for referral bonuses.
+For instance, with the global cryptocurrency market is set to reach a staggering 992 million, employee rewards in Juno come in the form of NFT giveaways and ethereum rpc for referral bonuses.
 But to receive such rewards, employees must create their identity on the blockchain by themselves, which promotes crypto-learning amongst employees.

 A vital component of a culture of care at work comes from realising what your employees truly need.
 Aashish figured out that building an employee experience around employees’ needs goes a long way in promoting a culture of care and learning.